SovTech/code-style-guide/pr-descriptions/README.md

-# SovTech Git Commit Message Guide
+# SovTech PR Description Guide

 Use the template below as your default PR description